 Domestic violence is the leading cause of serious injury to American women between the ages of 15 and 44, more common than automobile accidents, muggings, and rapes combined.

 Assistance with Protective Orders

-Children and domestic violence:
+Children and Domestic Violence

 Those most in need of help are least able to help themselves.